goutham80808/cliamp/docs/provider-development.md

 - Call `Close()` on shutdown if `Closer` is implemented

-The "N" and "F" shortcuts work regardless of which provider is currently active — they find the first registered provider with the needed capability.
+The "N" and "F" shortcuts work regardless of which provider is currently active They find the first registered provider with the needed capability.